nuxt/docs/en/guide/async-data.md

 }
 ```

-To customize the error page, take a look at the [Guide Views layouts](/guide/views#layouts).
+To customize the error page, take a look at the [views guide](/guide/views#layouts) .